With the NetSuite® Token Authentication connector, you can use commands in chain to interact with NetSuite. For example, with this connector, you can:

 After you enable TBA, create an integration record for the connector:

-- Select Setup, Integrations, Manage Integrations, and click New.
+- In NetSuite, select Setup, Integrations, Manage integrations, New.

 - To help identify the integration, enter a unique name and description, such as Workiva Integration.